Sales engineering: Sales engineering resources

 Sales engineering is often different from traditional sales roles.
 The systems, products, and technology that a sales engineer sells are often complex and expensive.
 Traditional sales strategies, especially "hard closing" techniques, may not work and in some cases can even hurt a sale.
 As technology advances, so must the sales strategy of a sales engineer.
 The North American Association of Sales Engineers has done much to advance awareness of the field across all industries and has further resources available.

 Consultative approach

-Sales engineers and technical sales reps must perfectly understand the product or service they are selling; they should be able to explain in detail how it works, what business value it offers, and the results that customers will achieve.
+Sales engineers and technical sales reps must understand perfectly the product or service they are selling; they should be able to explain in detail how it works, what business value it offers, and the results that customers will achieve.
 They also have to sell the idea of why customers need to make a change to move forward to the solution offered.
 Sales engineering uses a lot of discovery questions to uncover the challenges that customers have in their business or the outcomes they can't drive.